SupportBee/SupportBee-Apps/Hacknight.md

 Innovate on creation of ticket creation widgets.
 We have very simple web widget to create a ticket.
 How about a way to send crash reports to SupportBee from a mobile app?

 ### Apps
-+ NLP on push event data
++ NLP on our push events
-+ Google Calendar
++ Google Calendar Integration

 ### Hack on the App Platform